ansys/pyhps/doc/source/getting_started/index.rst

 Legend:

 - :octicon:`check-circle-fill` Compatible
-- :octicon:`check-circle` Backward compatible (old HPS features are still supported, new ones may not)
+- :octicon:`check-circle` Backward compatible (new features exposed in PyHPS may not be available in older HPS releases)
 - :octicon:`x` Incompatible